The C.L.B. (Church Lads' Brigade) in Newfoundland and Labrador

 The C.L.B.
 Regimental Band

 The CLB Regimental Band has a long history in Newfoundland.
 Started as a tin whistle band, the Regimental Band as evolved to become the flagship of the CLB.
 The band has served the province and established a record of achievements that is the envy of people everywhere.
 The CLB Regimental Band’s members have served a combined 800 years!
-The longest serving member is William Tilley, who retired after serving 63 years as Drum Major.
-Mr. Tilley has been a member of the CLB for 90 years and continues as Brigade Archivist.
-Considering the high costs of uniforms and band instruments, financing the Regimental Band is a daunting task.
+The longest serving member was William G. Tilley, who retired after serving 63 years as Drum Major.
+Major Tilley was a member of the CLB for 91 years!
 The Band performs at the Royal St. John’s Regatta, the Janeway Children’s Hospital Christmas Party, the Armistice Day Parade to the War Memorial, the Lieutenant Governor’s Garden Party at the Government House Grounds and numerous other civic events in the Province.

 You can visit the C.L.B.
 Regimental Band’s website here.